Jieiku/theme-dark-arc-gitea/README.md

 I was promptly told to use css and my request was closed: https://github.com/go-gitea/gitea/issues/19391

-This theme hides Organizations using CSS, you can find it at the bottom of the theme:
+This theme can hide organizations using CSS, you can uncomment it at the bottom of the theme:

 ```css
 #dashboard-repo-list > div > div:first-child {